ItsZiling/.cfg/README.md

 ```bash
 cfg checkout
 ```
-Note: You might get a failed message with somewhere along the line of `error: The following untracked working tree files would be overwritten by checkout:` then showing a list of file that would overwritten.
+Note: You might get a failed message with somewhere along the line of `error: The following untracked working tree files would be overwritten by checkout:` then showing a lists of file that would be overwritten.
 This is because there are identical files under the work tree `$HOME`, just either backup them or delete them if you do not need them.
 Then run the command again.

 Set a local configuration to ignore untracked files